 Soon after the divorce, you may feel the need to get remarried for all the wrong reasons.
 But once you have completely healed from the emotional and psychological trauma of divorce, then remarriage becomes more of a ‘want’.
 A second marriage after divorce can best withstand the test of times, when it is done out of want and not need.

 Not everybody in the world gets a second chance to change their life.
 Those who suffered from a divorce should consider themselves lucky.
 Not only do they get a chance to correct their past mistakes, but also enjoy a newfound understanding to overcome any complications in a couple relationship.
+There are new rules in the marriage act in India which makes divorce and marriage possible with less fuss.
 With the proper healing and thoughtful investment, remarriage can be the successful venture you all are looking for.